Check out more from the series:

 Rachow wishes more physicians would call him before their patients go to nursing homes, but most do not: He said he hears from doctors in about one out of five cases.
 Medical residents who often handle discharges are especially busy, he noted.
 “A lot of pressure is on them to move the patient through.
 The young doctor in internship, buried in work, just can’t see that there is another world of care going on outside the hospital.

-(Gabe Gao is a December 2011 graduate of the University of Iowa’s Master of Arts in journalism program and is now a medical student at Northwestern University)
+Gabe Gao is a December 2011 graduate of the University of Iowa’s Master of Arts in journalism program and is an emergency medicine resident in Providence, Rhode Island, at Rhode Island Hospital-Brown University after graduating from medical school at Northwestern University.